 Can we skip the orientation programs in order to have more time for diving (or kiteboarding, or surfing, or…)?

 For any sport you want to do, you must complete the orientation session.
 This is a safety issue.
 The sessions are not boring, nor a waste of time.
 We’ve been doing it a long time, and have developed our program as the fastest way to get a whole group up and running.
-Everyone is required to do the snorkel orientation the first afternoon on the island and the sea kayak orientation the next morning.
+Everyone is required to do the snorkel orientation the first afternoon on the island and the Belize sea kayaking orientation the next morning.
 We use the kayaks to access snorkel spots that are too far to swim to.
 We snorkel every day, the snorkeling is incredible.
 Sometimes the weather doesn’t cooperate, and even though you thought you would be kitesurfing the whole time, the wind might not blow the whole week.
 There is no telling what will actually happen weather-wise the week you are there.
 We do not repeat the snorkel or the sea kayak orientations, which is why they are required.
 After they are out of the way, the other orientations like windsurfing, kitesurfing, and paddleboarding are offered as many times as people want them.
 Everyone tells us they didn’t understand the importance of these orientation sessions before they got to the island, but once they spent time there they realized the beauty of our system.
 It takes time to introduce this much gear to a group so that they can use it with or without a guide safely.